beardicus/line-us/README.md

 ### `.lineTo({xy})`

-Draws a line to the coordinates specified, setting the arm down first if necessary.
+Draws a line to the coordinates specified, setting the pen down first if necessary.

 #### Parameters